DamianB-BitFlipper/algo-diploma/README.md

 ## Conclusion

-This DApp exemplifies a simple yet tanglible use-case for the Algorand blockchain.
+This DApp exemplifies a simple yet tangible use-case for the Algorand blockchain.
 This diploma application is not complicated, yet covers many fundamental concepts for Algorand smart contract programming.
 Key concepts explored include:

 - Writing a PyTEAL smart contract adhering to all of the best standard practices
   - Supports the full life cycle of a smart contract, from deployment to deletion
-  - Multiple account types with differing privilege levels
+  - Multiple account types with different privilege levels
   - Permission checking to ensure application security and integrity
-  - Supports multiple commands with different behaviours
+  - Supports multiple commands with different behaviors
 - Writing an interface program using an Algorand SDK
   - An easy interface to develop, maintain and use the DApp